scy-phy/minicps/docs/userguide.rst

 This page summarizes the basic installation, configuration and testing of MiniCPS.
 We provide a tutorial for beginners here: :ref:`swat-tutorial`.
-If you need more information about a specific topic see :ref:`add-res`.
+If you need more information about a specific topic see :ref:`misc`.

 ..
 INSTALLATION {{{2